 Who is eligible for paid parental leave?

-Those eligible include teachers, principals, supervisors, and other individuals required by law to hold a valid license of qualification for employment with a “local education agency” (LEA).
-Under Tennessee’s law, an LEA means “any county, city, or special school district, unified school district, school district of any metropolitan form of government or any other school system established by law.”
-Eligible employees must have worked full-time with an LEA for at least 12 months before taking paid parental leave.
+Those eligible include teachers, principals, supervisors, and other individuals required by law to hold a valid license of qualification for employment with a “local education agency” (LEA) or public charter school, or or an emergency credential issued by the Department of Education required for the position the employee holds.
+Teachers in state special schools, defined as individuals who are licensed by the state board of education and employed at a state special school, are also eligible as of July 1, 2025, except for the chief administrative officer of the state special school.
+Under Tennessee’s law, an LEA means “any county, city, or special school district, unified school district, school district of any metropolitan form of government or any other school system established by law” and public charter school means “a public school in this state that is established and operating under the terms of a charter agreement.”
+Eligible employees must have worked full-time with the same LEA, public charter school, or state special school for at least 12 months before taking paid parental leave, and must have held their license or emergency credential for the entire 12 consecutive months of employment before taking leave.

 Do I need to give my employer notice of my plan to take paid parental leave?